 In 2017, Weaveworks, a start-up focused on Kubernetes solutions, introduced the concept of ‘GitOps’ – a set of best practices for application deployments and management leveraging cloud-native tools and cloud services.

-Weaveworks built a GitOps operator called Flux, an open source software that runs within a Kubernetes or OpenShift cluster.
+Weaveworks built a GitOps operator called Flux, open-source software that runs within a Kubernetes or OpenShift cluster.
 Its role is to provide automated monitoring that guarantees the state of a Kubernetes cluster matches the configuration supplied in Git.

-But GitOps is more than just Flux, or alternative monitoring tools such as Argo CD or Jenkins X. Building on ideas drawn from DevOps and Site Reliability Engineering, the approach has become the latest hot trend in Cloud Native app development (app entwicklung) and deployment.
+But GitOps is more than just Flux or alternative monitoring tools such as Argo CD or Jenkins X. Building on ideas drawn from DevOps and Site Reliability Engineering, the approach has become the latest hot trend in Cloud Native app development and deployment.

 If it’s not simply a tool, what exactly is GitOps?
-What advantages does the adoption of the best practises it advocates bring to DevOps teams and application development?
+What advantages does the adoption of the best practices it advocates bring to DevOps teams and application development?
 And, ultimately, what is the business case for the organisations to introduce GitOps practises in application deployments as part of a DevOps CI/CD pipeline?

 Those are the questions we’ll address here and which answer why GitOps has been wholeheartedly adopted and integrated into K&C’s DevOps services.